AlexPinhasov/AutoLocalized/README.md

      - The file must be copied here ${PROJECT_DIR}/${PROJECT_NAME}/AutoLocalizedConfiguration.swift

-Optional Step but recomended
+Optional Step but recommended
-4. <b>Link the file inside your project in xcode to be able to modify it quicly and add new Rules/Validations/Supported File Extensions/Excluded Directories.</b>
+4. <b>Link the file inside your project in Xcode to be able to modify it quickly and add new Rules/Validations/Supported File Extensions/Excluded Directories.</b>
-   - Right click on your selected folder in your project "Add files to {YourProjects}"
+   - Right-click on your selected folder in your project "Add files to {YourProjects}"
    - Find the new file we have just copied and select it (AutoLocalizedConfiguration.swift)

 <p align="center">
 <img src="/Images/fileExample.png">
 </p>

-The configuration file is a gateway to the framework, by coping it to your project you are able to use as part of your other project files.
+The configuration file is a gateway to the framework, by copying it to your project you are able to use as part of your other project files.
 If you deleted something inside the file I will attach a "Template Files" section to always have a referencing point.

 ## Template Files